 The progression tells the story: 3,051 drones in 2021, 10,197 in September 2024 controlled by a single laptop, 11,787 in June 2025, now 15,947.
 That's a 5x increase in synchronized units in four years.

-Damoda now operates in 50+ countries with over 100 million yuan in annual revenue, earning recognition as a national "little giant" company.
+DAMODA now operates in 50+ countries with over $14 million in annual revenue, earning recognition as a national "little giant" company.

 Why Defense Analysts Are Watching

-The War Zone and Defense Express immediately flagged DAMODA's container system for its obvious military applications.
-The modular design—12 flat racks holding 54 quadcopters each—mirrors launcher systems already adapted for combat.
+The War Zone and Defense Express flagged DAMODA's container system for potential military applications.
+The modular design: 12 flat racks holding 54 quadcopters each, mirrors launcher systems already adapted for combat.

 In June, Ukrainian forces used similar container-based launchers in Operation Spiderweb, striking Russian airbases across five time zones.
 Ukraine claimed damage to 41 aircraft; NATO assessed 10-13 completely destroyed with approximately 40 total damaged.
 The launchers were disguised as sheds on civilian trucks.
 A single container unleashed enough drones to overwhelm traditional air defenses.

 DAMODA's system handles "synchronized takeoff and precision landing, ensuring seamless, safe operations," according to company materials.
-Swap entertainment payloads for surveillance cameras or small munitions and you have a tactical swarm platform that fits on a standard truck.
+The containerized logistics and rapid deployment capability translate directly to tactical applications.

 The Dual-Use Dilemma

 DAMODA isn't building weapons.
-They're building entertainment systems that happen to solve the same coordination, communication, and logistics challenges that military drone swarms face.
+They're building entertainment systems that happen to solve coordination, communication, and logistics challenges.

 Their clients include theme parks like Zhuhai Chimelong Ocean Kingdom (the world's first permanent nightly drone show) and major events like six CCTV Spring Festival Galas.
 The company has 100+ patents and operates in over 50 countries, with 30% of revenue from international markets.